aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### isLocked() {#isLocked--}

+<b>@deprecated.</b> Please use the 'isLocked' property instead.
 Indicates whether data in the control is locked for editing.

 ```javascript
 isLocked() : boolean;